 The stereo soundstage of the LG NS11RG is good.
 While the bar is pretty wide, its soundstage doesn't sound any bigger than the bar, and the bar doesn't do any tricks to help widen it.
 That being said, it has good focus, so objects are perceived as coming from more accurate pinpoint locations rather than from general areas.

-The stereo dynamics of this bar are great.
-It can get pretty loud, which is great for large rooms or more crowded environments.
+The stereo dynamics of this bar are good.
+It can get loud enough for a large or crowded room.
 It also performs quite well at max volume, but there's still a few compression artifacts present.

 The THD performance of the LG SN11RG is satisfactory.
 At a normal listening volume, there's a small amount of distortion, particularly in the bass to low-mid range.
 When the bar is pushed to its max volume, there's a big jump in THD, again in the bass to low-mid range.
 However, it may not be audible with real-life content.